Skokulwar12/Amazon-Sales-Analysis/README.md

+ANALYSIS QUESTIONS RESOLVED

-ANALYSIS QUESTIONS RESOLVEDDuring the analysis, the following key questions were addressed using SQL queries and data analysis techniques:
+During the analysis, the following key questions were addressed using SQL queries and data analysis techniques:

 1. Identify the Most Active and Most Idle Month.